 Your charging cable and/or plug are damaged

-There is a loose connection somewhere between the cable, plug, and plug socket
+There’s a loose connection somewhere between the cable, adapter, and plug socket

-Wireless charging pads are very popular at the moment, but if you have an iPhone older than the 8 series, then it will be incompatible with a wireless charging pad.
-The charging pad would make a good drinks coaster, though (if you don’t plug it in, that is.)
+Wireless charging pads are very popular at the moment, but if you have an iPhone older than the 8 series, they simply aren’t an option — much less anything with MagSafe.

-The Lightning port on the iPhone has dust, debris, and other crud clogging it
+The port on your iPhone has dust, debris, or other crud clogging it

-If you’re in the habit of putting your phone into your pocket, then it is common for dust, debris, skin, and other crud from the pocket to get stuck inside the iPhone’s charging port.
-When it gets clogged up, this is obviously going to affect the charge flow.
+If you’re in the habit of putting your iPhone into your pocket or bag without a sealed case, then it’s common for dust, debris, or other material to get stuck inside the charging port.
+If this accumulates, it can block charging.

-You’re charging a phone on a computer that is in sleep or hibernation mode
+You’re charging an iPhone through a computer that’s in sleep mode